hauva69/pgn4web/chrome-extension/README.txt

 about.html: demos
-enable the demo paragraphs in about.html by removing the "display: none;" css attribute of "div.try", demo paragraphs being disabled at the moment because extension pages dont get context menus see http://crbug.com/51461
+enable the demo paragraphs in about.html by removing the "display: none;" css attribute of "div.try", demo paragraphs being disabled at the moment because extension pages dont get context menus. see http://crbug.com/51461
+Consider adding a documentUrlPatterns to exclude pages of other extensions.

 Bugs: